Payment card and store credit card

 The private payment card allows you to pay only for your purchases made in the chain's or network's stores.

-It allows you to choose how you want to pay for your purchases, between:
+It allows you to choose how you want to pay for your purchases, among the following options:

 FYI